Last modified: November 14, 2019

 "Downtime Period" means a period of one or more consecutive minutes of Downtime.
 Partial minutes or intermittent Downtime for a period of less than one minute will not be counted towards any Downtime Periods.

-"Error Rate" means the number of Valid Requests sent to the endpoint of a Cloud Run (fully managed) service that return HTTP Status 5XX due to a failure of the Cloud Run (fully managed) infrastructure divided by the total number of Valid Requests, subject to a minimum of 100 Valid Requests in the measurement period.
+"Error Rate" means the number of Valid Requests sent to the endpoint of a Cloud Run service that return HTTP Status 5XX due to a failure of the Cloud Run (fully managed) infrastructure divided by the total number of Valid Requests, subject to a minimum of 100 Valid Requests in the measurement period.
 Repeated identical requests do not count towards the Error Rate unless they conform to the Back-off Requirements.